Electrical Installation Condition Reports – Explained

 Under the ‘Landlord and Tenants Act (1985) landlords must ensure that the electrical installation in a rented property is maintained safely throughout a tenancy.

 The law currently requires Landlords to provide electrical installation certificates and also places a duty to keep all electrical systems and appliances in good repair and safe working order.
-This said there is no legal requirement to have this regularly inspected as there is with gas, however the failure to do so resulting in injury to tenants you could expect to be prosecuted under the health and safety act 1974.

 Responsibilities And Requirements For HMO’s